wllzhazha/learngit/readme.txt

-Git is a version controled system.
+Git is a distribute version controled system.
 Git is free softare